dirkmueller/presentation-nashville-logclassify/presentation.md

 ![SUSE OpenStack Cloud CI](images/cloud9-ardana-mostly-green.png)

+Note:
+- CI is the beating heart of our product
+- It's mission critical for delivering a quality product
+- We have lots of different CI jobs
+- CI failures are expensive

 <!-- .slide: data-state="normal" data-menu-title="Green CI" -->
 ### We care about upstream OpenStack CI too
 ![OpenStack Health Screenshot](images/openstack-health-screenshot.png)

 Note:
+- This graph of an upstream CI job shows that each project undergoes many runs daily
+- Sometimes jobs fail unexpectedly

+<!-- .slide: data-state="normal" data-menu-title="OpenStack Health" -->
+### OpenStack Health
+![OpenStack Health Job fails](images/openstack-health-jobs-list-arrow.png)

+Note:
 - OpenStack runs a huge CI system for supporting the software development
 - It produces tremendous amount of results and data
 - OpenStack Health gives you a good way to introspect testing results
-- This graph from OpenStack Health shows that each project undergoes many runs daily
-- Sometimes jobs fail unexpectedly

-<!-- .slide: data-state="normal" data-menu-title="OpenStack Health" -->
-### We watch OpenStack Health
-![OpenStack Health Job fails](images/openstack-health-jobs-list-arrow.png)

 <!-- .slide: data-background-image="images/job-log-output-zoom-out.png" data-menu-title="Find the error" -->
 # ?

 Note:
-- Here we see that about 2% of the OpenStack Infra job log http://logs.openstack.org/86/613286/1/check/openstack-ansible-opendaylight-ubuntu-xenial/616f532/job-output.txt.gz
+- This is about 2% of an OpenStack Infra job log http://logs.openstack.org/86/613286/1/check/openstack-ansible-opendaylight-ubuntu-xenial/616f532/job-output.txt.gz
-- Ask audience if they are looking at those log files regularly?
+- Ask audience if they are look at those log files regularly?
 - There is an error in there, can you see it?